penk/mkxpud/README.markdown

 1. Check out the latest source code:

         git clone git://github.com/penk/mkxpud.git

 2. Build the rootfs and generate the image:

         ./tools/mkxpud all

-This will create an iso9669 image at `deploy/default.iso'.
+This will create an iso9669 image at `deploy/default.iso`.

 3. Test your result:

         ./tools/mkxpud test

 Usage:
 ------

 * Basic usage of **mkxpud**:

         mkxpud <option> [<project name>]

-If you doesn't specify the project name, it will create a project called **default**, by using the configuration file `config/default.cookbook'.
+If you doesn't specify the project name, it will create a project called **default**, by using the configuration file `config/default.cookbook`.

 * To generate specified project:

         ./tools/mkxpud all example

-It will use `config/example.cookbook' as configuration instead.
+It will use `config/example.cookbook` as configuration instead.

 * To test generated image:

         ./tools/mkxpud test

 This requires QEMU installed on host and at least 384MB of ram to run virtual machine.

 * To re-generate image:

         ./tools/mkxpud image

-More information please read the output of `./tools/mkxpud help'
+More information please read the output of `./tools/mkxpud help`

 CONFIGURATION
 =============

-* Project configuration, "cookbook":
+* Project configuration, **cookbook**:

-A project configuration for mkxpud is named with ".cookbook" in the end of filename extension.
+A project configuration for mkxpud is named with `.cookbook` in the end of filename extension.

-Lines beginning with `#' are for comments, and five sections, which are quoted by `[]', take every raws as its input data:
+Lines beginning with `#` are for comments, and there are five sections, which are quoted by `[]`, take every raws as its input data:

 	[config]
 	# short project description